 Prostate cancer, if detected early and still confined to the prostate gland, is more likely to be successfully treated and PSA-based prostate cancer screening has been shown to decrease prostate cancer mortality.
 However, new cost effective and more accurate methods are needed for the screening, as the current PSA-based screening causes too much harm, i.e. overdiagnosis of clinically insignificant cancers.
 “Non-invasive and urine based test, if able to better stratify men to high risk prostate cancer group, would significantly impact on the screening processes.
 I am excited to work with the Aqsens team and to see what our project will deliver, says Antti Rannikko the Professor of Urology at Helsinki University hospital.

 In the project Aqsens Health will run E-TRF tests against clinically diagnosed and classified prostate cancers and compare the results with industry gold standards.
 The parties will conduct complementary tests using established scientific methods like mass spectrometry (MS) and nuclear magnetic resonance (NMR) to determine the causality of the findings.
 The aim of this research study is to find urine based indicators for lethal prostate cancer.

 Aqsens Health, Timo Teimonen (+358 40 585 3105) Professor of Urology, Antti Rannikko (+358 40 547 0208)

 About Aqsens Health

-Aqsens Health has developed a non-invasive screening and diagnosis method (E-TRF and Machine Learning) to analyse microbiota, urine and saliva, and very small-scale metabolic changes therein.
-The company’s focus is on non-invasive screening of health disorders having major impact for both individual patients and society.
+Aqsens Health has developed a non-invasive screening and diagnosis method (E-TRF and Machine Learning) to analyse microbiota, urine and saliva, and very small-scale metabolic changes in biological samples.
+The company’s focus is on non-invasive screening of health disorders that have a major impact on both individual patients and society.